Rei Wakamatsu: All Japan Road Race Championship

+J-GP3 (2020–present)

 In October 2020, Wakamatsu made a wildcard appearance in the J-GP3 class of the All Japan Road Race Championship at Motegi, where he claimed a tenth-place finish.
 In 2021, Wakamatsu competed part-time in the J-GP3 class, where he achieved a fifth best place finish at Suzuka.

 In 2022, Wakamatsu entered his first full-time J-GP3 season, where he scored his first class podium at Sportsland Sugo.
 He ended the season in seventh place in the standings, despite missing two rounds due to his participation in the Asia Talent Cup.
 Wakamatsu signed with Kohara Racing TP for the 2023 J-GP3 season.
 He clinched three podiums in total, one being his maiden win at Okayama, and finished third in the overall standings.
 In 2024, he stayed with the same team.
 He won the opening round at Motegi, in front of Ryota Ogiwara, and claimed a second win at Okayama later that season.
 He finished on the podium in every round except for the final one at Suzuka, which placed him as runner-up in the final standings.

 Wakamatsu won the opening round of the 2025 J-GP3 championship in front of Hiroki Ono at Sportsland Sugo, where he scored his first class podium in 2022.
 However, due to an injury, he missed the final round at Suzuka and finished the season in fourth place.

 Moto3 World Championship

 MLav Racing (2024)

-Wakamatsu made his Grand Prix debut at the 2024 Japanese motorcycle Grand Prix in Moto3, riding on board a Honda NSF250RW, similar to the one in J-GP3, as a replacement rider for MLav Racing.
+Wakamatsu made his Grand Prix debut at the 2024 Japanese motorcycle Grand Prix in Moto3, riding aboard a Honda NSF250RW, similar to the one in J-GP3, as a replacement rider for MLav Racing.
 He finished the race in 20th place.